 Common etiologies include herpes simplex virus, primary syphilis, and chancroid.
 Other possibilities include lymphogranuloma venereum (see Chapter 33), granuloma inguinale caused by Klebsiella granulomatis (see Chapter 33), as well as lesions caused by infection with Epstein-Barr virus and HIV.
 Noninfectious causes are Behçet disease (see Chapter 20), neoplasm, trauma, drugs, and irritants.

 The most common infections causing urethral discharge are Neisseria gonorrhoeae and Chlamydia trachomatis.
 N gonorrhoeae and C trachomatis are also frequent causes of prostatitis among sexually active men.
 Other sexually transmitted infections that can cause urethritis include Mycoplasma genitalium and, less commonly, Ureaplasma urealyticum and Trichomonas vaginalis.
 Noninfectious causes of urethritis include reactive arthritis with associated urethritis.

 Common causes of vaginitis are bacterial vaginosis (caused by overgrowth of anaerobes such as Gardnerella vaginalis), candidiasis, and T vaginalis (see Chapter 18).
 Less common infectious causes of vaginitis include HPV-associated condylomata acuminata and group A streptococcus.
 Noninfectious causes are physiologic changes related to the menstrual cycle, irritants, and lichen planus.
 Even though N gonorrhoeae and C trachomatis are frequent causes of cervicitis, they rarely produce vaginal discharge.

-All persons who seek STD testing should undergo routine screening for HIV infection, using rapid HIV testing (if patients may not follow up for results obtained by standard ...
+All persons who seek STD testing should undergo routine screening for HIV infection, using rapid HIV testing (if patients may not follow up ...